 APPLY BEFORE JUNE 13, 2022

 Applications should be sent to Matjash Mrozewski by June 13, 2022 with the subject line Independent Study, and include as attached PDFs:

 - An artist’s statement (max.
 3 pages) that addresses the following points:

 - What about your professional trajectory has led you to apply?

-- What specifics areas of your craft do you want to focus on at NTS?
+- What specific areas of your directing practice do you want to focus on at NTS?

 - What do you hope to gain from your time at NTS?